The Nancy Quinn Fund

 Grantees can find information on crediting policies and language here.

-The application for the 2016 Nancy Quinn fund is now open.
-Applications are due by Friday March 4, 2016 at 5:00pm.
+The application for the 2017 Nancy Quinn fund will open on Monday January 23 and applications will be due by Monday March 6, 2017 at 5:00pm.

 - Applicant must be a Full or Associate member of A.R.T./New York in good standing.

 - Applicant must have had annual expenses totaling under $100,000 for its most recently completed fiscal year.

 - Applicant must have participated in Organizational Planning and Process Part 1 and Part 2.
 The one-on-one individual session is not required.
 The theatre does not have to have participated in this year’s sessions if it participated in past years.

 - Applicant must not have an outstanding final report from previous years’ grant cycles.